QAston/total-war-many-more-stats-mod/README.md

 - due to the nature of how these mods work, they aren't compatible with mods which modify base units
 - also, if a mod adds new units, the new units will not have the stat descriptions
 - the mods need to be regenerated for each version of the game/base packfile

+## Troubleshooting

+- if you run the generate.py script and you get an error from RPFM that "there has been a problem extracting the following files", you should try to extract the file using gui (open rpfm, open the data.pack file for the game, right click on the table from the error message and click extract)
+- if the gui extraction fails, it's a problem with either your rpfm install or with your copy of the game, otherwise please report the issue

 ## Total War Warhammer 2